Rish-it/ZapFlow/README.md

 ---

-*AutomateIQ - Automating the Future.*
+*ZapFlow - Automating the Future.*